2026 Programme main image

 14:00 - 14:55

 Small businesses are the engine of every economy — but how should investors think about funding them?
-This session explores the opportunities, risks and models shaping small-business finance today, from smart lending to equity stakes and everything…
+This session which is chaired by David Clarke, CEO of Didasko Education Company, the charity behind the Library of Mistakes. explores the…

 15:15 - 16:10